Fellow Democrat to challenge Madigan as speaker; House GOP pushes for subpoenas

 SPRINGFIELD — The longest-serving state legislative speaker in U.S. history will have a challenger from his own party in January.

-The Thursday announcement that Rep. Stephanie Kifowit, D-Oswego, would challenge Chicago Democrat Michael Madigan as Illinois House Speaker came just an hour before Republicans called a news conference to lay out their next steps in a noncriminal legislative probe of Madigan.
+The Thursday announcement that Rep. Stephanie Kifowit, D-Oswego, would challenge Chicago Democrat Michael Madigan as Illinois House speaker came just an hour before Republicans called a news conference to lay out their next steps in a legislative probe of Madigan.

-At the beginning of each two-year General Assembly, the House chooses its speaker.
-A candidate would need a motion and a second to be considered by the body, and the speaker is elected by a majority vote of the 118-member House.
+House members vote on their speaker at the beginning of each two-year session of the General Assembly.
+A candidate needs a motion and a second to be considered, and the speaker is elected by a majority vote of the 118 members.

-Madigan’s support for the position has been near-unanimous in his party through the years, and when the speaker received a lone present vote in each of the 2017 and 2019 re-election processes, the events made headlines for their rarity.
+Support among House Democrats for Madigan as speaker has been so near-unanimous through the years that lone “present” votes during the 2017 and 2019 elections made headlines for their rarity.

-If House Democrats maintain a supermajority after November elections, Madigan could lose votes from more than 10 Democrats and still have the necessary threshold to get re-elected.
+If House Democrats maintain a supermajority after November, Madigan could lose votes from more than 10 Democrats and still have the necessary threshold to get re-elected.

 “Based on my values, I was compelled on July 30 of this year to write a letter to Speaker Madigan stating that the right thing for him to do is to step down as speaker for compromising the integrity of the office and undermining the public trust,” Kifowit said in a news release Thursday.
 “The response from Michael Madigan was to double down and has remained.
 It is clear to me that he doesn’t hold the same values that I do and falls short of what the public expects from an elected official.”